scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 We provide a simple database wrapper, as algorithms need to store different values (e.g., the number of targets, a list of target scores).
-We provide a variety of atomic database operations through a thin wrappers to PyMongo [#]_ and Redis [#]_.
+We provide a variety of atomic database operations through a thin wrappers to PyMongo [#]_ and Redis [#]_, though we can support arbitrary databases [#]_.
 Each "collection" in this wrapper mirrors a Python dictionary and has several other atomic database operations.
 We provide

 .. [#] http://api.mongodb.com/python/current
 .. [#] https://redis.io/
+.. [#] Which requires implementation of the Collection API found in ``next.apps.Butler``

 * ``get``, ``set`` and ``{get, set}_many`` which provide atomic operations to store values in the database